Life as a digital nomad comes with its own unique benefits as well as challenges.

 If you are going to be spending prolonged periods of time travelling, regular old travel insurance is not appropriate or cost-effective.

 Thankfully, Safety Wing offers a dedicated travel insurance and health plan created by and for digital nomads.
-For just $30 per month, you get overseas medical cover which even includes several complementary treatments.
+For as little as $42 per month, you get overseas medical cover which even includes several complementary treatments.
 Safety Wing’s cover even protects you when you are in your home country visiting the family!

 Note that SafetyWing doesn’t offer the best cancellation and disruption cover, but then again, these are not really the top priorities of a digital nomad.